Timberborn: How to Build and Manage Districts – Expansion Guide

 Advertisement

-You usually encounter the need for districts when the color-coded reach from your current District Center stops covering the land you want to use.
-That might be a fertile farming basin, a metal ruin zone, a high plateau for industry, or just a safe expansion route past a canyon.
-If the area sits outside your current center’s operational range, dropping more roads there does not solve the real problem.
-At that point, a second district is the proper tool.
+You hit the need for a second district when the color-coded reach from your current District Center stops covering land you want to use — a fertile farming basin, a metal ruin zone, a high plateau for industry, or a safe route past a canyon.
+Watch that range overlay before you commit: if the target sits outside it, dropping more roads there solves nothing.
+A new district is the correct tool.

 Districts matter because they let you keep expanding without forcing one giant settlement to do everything.
 They are also the backbone of specialization.
-A farming district can export food.
-A forestry district can feed planks and logs to your central build hub.
-A mining or industry district can stay close to the resource it depends on instead of wasting labor on long hauling inside one oversized network.
+A farming district exports food.
+A forestry district feeds planks and logs to your central build hub.
+A mining or industry district stays close to the resource it depends on instead of wasting labor on long hauls inside one oversized network.
+For laying out that second settlement efficiently, see our house-layout guide.

 Do not found a new district the moment you can

 The biggest early mistake is expanding too soon.
-The game makes the border-and-center part look straightforward, but a fresh district is fragile.
+The game makes the crossing-and-center part look straightforward, but a fresh district is fragile.
 It needs workers, beds, water access, food, storage, and some way to keep basic production going.
-If even one of those pieces is missing, the district can stall immediately and start pulling emergency supplies from your main colony at the worst possible time.
+If even one of those pieces is missing, the district stalls immediately and starts pulling emergency supplies from your main colony at the worst possible time.

 Before you formalize a new district, pre-build as much of the starter settlement as the map allows.
 The exact layout differs by faction and terrain, but this baseline is the safe starting point: